[responsivevoice_button voice=”UK English Female” buttontext=”Listen to Post”]

 While some children naturally develop the ability to hold a pencil with a perfect tripod grasp, they do not naturally develop the ability to know what to do with that pencil once they are holding it.
-Handwriting must be taught, and the consistent use of a handwriting curriculum throughout the early elementary school years will insure that children learn the processes required for correct handwriting.
+Handwriting must be taught, and the consistent use of a handwriting curriculum throughout the early elementary school years will ensure that children learn the processes required for correct handwriting.
 Research supports structured handwriting instruction.
 Children who learn handwriting from teachers who have undergone training in handwriting instruction show greater improvements in handwriting skill and better abilities to transfer handwriting skill to the task of composition (Berninger, 2012).
-Handwriting instruction should not occur in isolation, but should be an integrated part of the overall literacy program to allow for more consistent practice and carry-over of skills.
+Handwriting instruction should not occur in isolation but should be an integrated part of the overall literacy program to allow for more consistent practice and carry-over of skills.
 The more children use reading and writing together, the more fluent they will become in both.

 Teachers and parents can work together to review how children are being taught handwriting and how a handwriting curriculum can improve the literacy of children overall.
 If your school does not use a handwriting curriculum, do some research on the effects of writing and reading and work to promote handwriting instruction.
 The children you care about will benefit greatly from your efforts, and maybe they will even come home with a handwriting award!